What is Medicare?

 I would like to have someone else look after my health insurance on my behalf, can I do this?

-Yes you can.
+Yes, you can.
 But, so we can protect your privacy you must authorise that person to look after your health insurance matters.
-To do this, just fill in the Delegated Authority section on the application form, including the name of the person who will be handling your health insurance matters and make sure you sign it.
+To do this, just fill in the Delegated Authority form, including the name of the person who will be handling your health insurance matters and make sure you sign it.
 Australian Unity will then be able to discuss your health insurance with that person.

 Why do I need a medical report when I make a claim?

-It is very important that when making a claim you include a medical report from your consulting doctor.
-Without a medical report Australian Unity may be unable to determine whether the ailment, illness or condition is subject to the pre-existing conditions exclusion rule, and therefore we may be unable to pay your benefits.
+It is very important that when making a claim you also include a medical report completed by the doctor you first consulted in relation to the condition.
+Without a medical report Australian Unity may be unable to assess whether the ailment, illness or condition relates to a pre-existing condition, and therefore we may be unable to pay benefits for your claim.

 What is a pre-existing condition?

-This is any illness, ailment or condition shown by medical evidence to exist prior to, or at the time of joining Overseas Visitors Cover.
+A pre-existing condition is defined as any ailment, illness, or condition where, in the opinion of a medical practitioner appointed by Australian Unity, the signs or symptoms of that illness, ailment or condition existed at any time in the period of six months, ending on the day on which you became insured under the policy.
 Australian Unity may ask you for more information to determine if you are eligible for benefits.
-Only with the Premium Overseas Visitors Cover can you claim on pre-existing conditions for services provided after 12 months membership.
+Under select Overseas Visitors Covers, you can claim on treatment for pre-existing conditions after a 12 month waiting period is served.
 For more information about pre-existing conditions refer to the Overseas Visitors Cover Terms and Conditions.

 Can I choose my own hospital and doctor?

-With Overseas Visitors Cover you can choose from a large number of private hospitals in Australia to stay in and even if you go to a public hospital, you can choose to have your own doctor, if they are available.
+With Overseas Visitors Cover you can choose from a large number of our Agreement Private Hospitals in Australia to stay in and, if you are covered in a public hospital, you can choose to have your own doctor, if they are available.

 If I need to go to hospital how do I make sure I am getting the best out of my Overseas Visitors Cover?

-When preparing to go to hospital you should ask either your doctor or the hospital if there will be any out-of-pocket fees or charges that might be higher than those covered by your Overseas Visitors Cover.
-It is also important to check with Australian Unity, if there are any limits on the services provided we may be able to suggest an alternative hospital in your area where limits may not apply.
+When preparing to go to hospital you should ask your doctor and the hospital if there will be any out-of-pocket fees or charges that might be higher than those covered by your Overseas Visitors Cover.
+It is also important to check with Australian Unity before you go to hospital, that way we can advise you if there are any exclusions, restrictions or limits on the treatment you require under your selected level of cover.

 How do I access the Wellplan Rewards programs?